redox-os/libc/README.md

 ## Building the toolchain and libc

-Run `./libc.sh` to build the gcc toolchain and newlib libc implementation.
+Run `./setup.sh all` to build the gcc toolchain and newlib libc implementation.

+Arch Linux and .deb packages can be built from the files in `packages/`.
+A prebuild .deb toolchain is available at https://static.redox-os.org/toolchain/.

 ## Building ports